 Bouquet is probably the most popular variety, grown for its fragrant leaves and seeds that are used in both cooking and pickling.

 Long Island and Mammoth are also both very popular, largely because they grow so tall.
-Both can reach five feet in height and are excellent for pickling.
+Both can reach 5 feet (1.5 m) in height and are excellent for pickling.

-Dukat is another smaller one of the dill plant types that is good for container growing, a compact variety that is brighter green than its cousins.
+Dukat is another smaller dill plant type that is good for container growing, a compact variety that is a brighter green than its cousins.
 It’s especially popular in salads.

 Superdukat is a cultivar that has more essential oil than Dukat.

-Delikat has lots of very dense foliage, making it ideal for harvesting the leaves for cooking.
+Delikat has lots of very dense foliage, making it ideal for harvesting leaves for cooking.

 Vierling is a variety that takes longer to bolt than other varieties of dill, making it a good choice if you want to harvest leaves all summer long.